Seqcol specification version 0.1.0

 In brief, the project specifies several procedures:

-1. An algorithm for encoding sequence collection identifiers.
-The GA4GH standard refget sequences specifies a way to compute deterministic sequence identifiers from individual sequences.
-Seqcol uses refget sequence identifiers and adds functionality to wrap them into collections of sequences.
+- An algorithm for encoding sequence collection identifiers.
+Refget Sequence Collections extends Refget Sequences to collections of sequences.
 Seqcol also handles sequence attributes, such as their names, lengths, or topologies.
-Seqcol digests are defined by a hash algorithm, rather than an accession authority, and are thus decentralized and usable for private sequence collections, cases without connection to a central database, or validation of sequence collection content and provenance.
+Like Refget sequences, seqcol digests are defined by a hash algorithm, rather than an accession authority.

-2. An API describing lookup and comparison of sequence collections.
-Seqcol specifies a RESTful API to retrieve the sequence collection given a digest.
-A main use case is to reproduce the exact sequence collection (e.g. reference genome) used for analysis, instead of guessing based on a human-readable identifier.
+- An API describing lookup and comparison of sequence collections.
+Seqcol specifies an http API to retrieve a sequence collection given its digest.
+This can be used to reproduce the exact sequence collection instead of guessing based on a human-readable identifier.
 Seqcol also provides a standardized method of comparing the contents of two sequence collections.
-This comparison function can e.g. be used to determine if analysis results based on different references genomes are compatible.

-3. Recommended ancillary, non-inherent attributes.
-Finally, the protocol defines several recommended procedures that will improve the compatibility across Seqcol servers, and beyond.
+- Recommended ancillary attributes.
+Finally, the protocol defines several recommended procedures that will improve compatibility across Seqcol servers, and beyond.

 Use cases

-• As a user, I wish to know what sequences are inside a specific collection, so that I can further access those sequences
+- Accessing sequences: As a data analyst, I want to know which sequences are in a specific collection so I can analyze them further.

-• As a user, I want to compare the two sequence collections used by two separate analyses so I can understand how comparable and compatible their resulting data are.
+- Comparing collections: As a data analyst, I want to compare the sequence collections used in two separate analyses to assess the compatibility of their resulting data.

-• As a submission system, I want to know what exactly a sequence collection contains so I can validate a data file submission.
+- Validating submissions: As a submission system, I need to determine the exact content of a sequence collection to validate data file submissions.

-• As a software developer, I want to embed a sequence collection digest in my tool's output so that downstream tools can identify the exact sequence collection that was used
+- Embedding identifiers: As a software developer, I want to embed a sequence collection identifier in my tool's output, allowing downstream tools to identify the exact sequence collection used.

-• I have a chromosome sizes file (a set of lengths and names), and I want to ask whether a given sequence collection is length-compatible with and/or name-compatible with this chromosome sizes file.
+- Checking compatibility: As a data analyst using published data, I have a chromosome sizes file (a set of lengths and names) and want to determine whether a given sequence collection is length- or name-compatible with this file.

-• As a genome browser, I have one sequence collection that the coordinate system displayed, and I want to know if a digest representing the coordinate system of a given BED file is compatible with the genome browser.
+- Genome browser integration: As a genome browser, I use one sequence collection for the displayed coordinate system and want to check if a digest representing a given BED file's coordinate system is compatible with it.

-• As a data processor, my input data didn't include information about the reference genome used, and I want to generate the sequence collection digest and attach it so that further processing can benefit from the sequence collection features.
+- Annotating unknown references: As a data processor, I encounter input data without reference genome information and want to generate a sequence collection digest to attach, enabling further processing with seqcol features.

 Definitions of key terms